 In 1965 Harry transferred and got a job in the Department of Foreign Affairs (Later called the Department of Trade and today known as Austrade).
 Where Harry managed the annual Export Awards programme.
 In 1965 was offered an opportunity to take a posting to India, New Dehli, working as second secretary for the Colombo Plan (Australia’s International Aid program).

-Harry remembers people use to ask him all the time for a copy of the plan, but this didn’t exist, it was simply a name given to the original meeting of foreign ministers in Seylon (now Shri Lanka).
+Harry remembers people asking him all the time for a copy of the plan, but this didn’t exist, it was simply a name given to the original meeting of foreign ministers in Seylon (now Shri Lanka).

-In 1966 James Kelhelm Judge was born in New Dehli
+In India, my brother James Kelhelm Judge was born in New Dehli.

-Harry and Cecily made life long friends in India with both Sydney and Anne Hobson, children Neville and Pam (now living in England) and Jean and Albert Zahra (Geneva), who they kept in contact with over many years.
-Sylvie (Me) is still receiving a lovely Christmas card from the Hobson’s and went to visit them in England in 2013.
+During this time Harry and Cecily made life long friends in India with both Sydney and Anne Hobson, children Neville and Pam (now living in England) and Jean and Albert Zahra (Geneva), who they kept in contact with over many years.
+Many years later I went to England (2013) and reconnected with the Hobsons.

 In 1968 the family returned to Australia to live at 124 Scrivener Street O’Connor.
 Moving back into the family home at Scrivener Street, Harry and Cecily spent much time extending the house, developing vegetable gardens, ‘chook’ sheds amongst many other things.
 Harry was assigned the job of fixing things we broke, which was almost everything.